-When you are in nursing school, it can feel as if getting your RN is the ultimate achievement and that you can rest easy one you have passed your board certification exams.
-For some people, once they have attained their RN, they realize that they want to take the next step academically and professionally.
+In nursing school, it can feel like getting your RN is the ultimate achievement and that you can rest easy once you have passed your board certification exams.
+Once they have attained their RN, some people realize that they want to take the next step academically and professionally.

-The RN degree is incredibly versatile and there are many different professional paths that RN degree holders can pursue.
+The RN degree is incredibly versatile and has many different professional paths holders can pursue.
 Below are just a few of the various career options open to those who have their RN.

 Step into a leadership role